|

 colorful, and friendly looking animated characters.
 There

-are three separate puzzles to chose from: a train, the Nutcracker,
+are three separate puzzles to chose from: Train (a nicely animated

-out there).
-Each of these puzzles has different animation
+robot?!?).
+Each of these puzzles has different animation and

-and music, but your overall goal is the same.
-Upon
+music, but your overall goal is the same.
+Upon completing

-completing each puzzle the player is rewarded with a cute little
+each puzzle the player is rewarded with a cute little ending

-ending animation and are shown how long it took you to complete
+animation and are shown how long it took you to complete the

-the puzzle.
-There are also four different skill levels to
+There are also four different skill levels to chose from,

-chose from, the higher the skill level the more jumbled the puzzle
+the higher the skill level the more jumbled the puzzle is at the

 Along with some amazing graphics, each puzzle is